leoiania/leoiania/README.md

    - My Portfolio ( URL repo)

-🔭 I’m currently studying machine learning and deep learning
+🔭 I’m currently working on:
+  - Text Mining and Data visualization project for University
+  - Deep Learning project for University

 📫 You can find me on Linkedin and Kaggle: